 Dear J K Rowling

 I wish I didn’t feel compelled to write this open letter because you have done so much to encourage children to return to the habit of reading books, and read them voraciously.
-You look almost beatific in that photograph; who would think you harbour a dark side?
+Nevertheless, literary success is premised on some supposed superior wisdom or insight into the human condition.
+Overnight, a successful writer becomes a sage, and feels compelled to spray their opinion around about everything, boosted by the cringeworthy obsequiousness shown to them for their acquired wealth.

-Prior to your appearance in the literary world children were glued to computer games and television screens, the craft of reading and learning from books unfashionable.
-Guys like me despaired of ever getting the daughters back from a daily obsessive diet of Aussie’s soap called Neighbours.
+Prior to your appearance, children were glued to computer games and television screens, the craft of reading and learning from books unfashionable.
+Guys like me despaired of ever getting the daughters back from a daily obsessive diet of an Aussie’s soap called Neighbours.
 Eventually, thankfully, they grew up.

-Press and media, the Scottish Labour group in particular, elevate your utterances on Scotland’s ambitions to something akin to the wisdom of a Greek sage, promotion issuing from your international success creating children’s novels and films, and not a little deference to a person of infinite wealth.
-With great wealth comes great power.
+Press and media, the Scottish Labour group in particular, elevate your utterances on Scotland’s ambitions to something akin to the wisdom of a Greek sage, an embarrassing, unctuous deference to a person of infinite wealth and power.

-There are matters in life where rebellion is the only answer to right wrongs and secure justice.
+Anyhow, to the reason I write this letter: there are matters in life where rebellion is the only answer to right wrongs and secure justice.
 Some of the scorn independence supporters endure is akin to that women suffered when demanding the vote.
-We are a fringe group, ludicrous, fools, carrion- a term you likened us which I’ll come to later.
+We are a fringe group, ludicrous, fools, carrion – a term you likened us which I’ll come to later.

 Protest annoys those who hold power.
 It unsettles.
 They call it dissent in a pejorative sense.
 Looking objectively, historically and socially at Scotland’s chronic lack of genuine democracy, civic revolution is the only answer to remedy Scotland’s ills.
 Westminster will always resist unshackling constraints.
-But be reassured, unlike dissaffected Londoners rioting and looting in the streets, we use the age-old peaceful ballot box.
-What is there not to admire about that?
+But be assured, unlike disaffected Londoners rioting and looting in the streets, we use the age-old peaceful ballot box.

 By praising Scotland as your adopted home I note you acknowledge you’re an incomer.
-Pity your modesty is not sufficiently strong an inhibitor that you employ diplomacy.
-You state your opinion of our political ambitions negatively and disseminate it extensively.
-It follows that you feel of sufficent high status to be given a wide hearing, and indeed you almost command the airwaves as the main headline news.
+Pity your modesty is not sufficiently strong an inhibitor over arrogance.
+You feel of sufficient high social status to be given a wide hearing, and indeed you almost command the airwaves as the main headline news.
 Humble you ain’t.

-For one thing, if, as you do, feel there is some truth in a few medical men claiming uncertainty over retaining their research grants at the advent of autonomy it’s truly contradictory to hand over a million pounds to a degenerate political campaign, as you did, aimed at undermining the democratic process.
-You could have assuaged those poor medical men’s fears by boosting their funds.
-Some are incomers bound to worry.
+For one thing, if you feel there is some truth in a few medical men claiming uncertainty over retaining their research grants on the advent of autonomy it’s contradictory to hand over a million pounds to a political campaign, as you did, aimed at undermining the democratic process.
+You could have chosen to assuaged medical men’s fears by boosting their funds.

 In addition, over a hundred distinguished academics, like the medical ones you cite, made public their confidence in a renewed Scotland and its grant awarding schemes and levels, and like those medical men, and your self, some are incomers.